JaimeEscoto/books-data-analysis-project/README.md

 - **DBeaver:** Utilized for SQLite Database management.
 - **Python:** Applied to extract data from CSV files and facilitate database loading.
 - **SQL:** Employed for scripting transactions and interactions with the database.
+- **Tableau:** Utilized for creating dynamic visualizations and exploring data insights.

 ## Queries and Analysis